-Click here to access the MM Advanced Standing Petition.
+Click here to access the Advanced Standing Petition.

 Fees and Remuneration

 There is a $185 fee for the Orientation Unit of Mentored Ministry and a $150 fee per field unit.
 The usual procedures which apply to all courses regarding registration, extension requests, payments and refunds apply also to the Mentored Ministry courses.
 MM courses count for one credit apiece.

 In regard to potential pay received through a Mentored Ministry situation, some churches/projects offer a stipend, some cover travel expenses only, and some offer no payment at all to students.
-The Mentored Ministry Department encourages all projects to offer remuneration while simultaneously recognizing that some ministry settings are not in the position to do so.
+The Mentored Ministry Department encourages all projects to offer remuneration, while simultaneously recognizing that some ministry settings are not in the position to do so.
 Students should select sites based on opportunities for learning, and not exclusively on financial opportunity or closest proximity to the campus.

 Back to top

 Mentors will suggest a grade for their students at the end of the unit, and, in most cases, this grade will be the one assigned for the unit.
-However, the Mentored Ministry Department will be ultimately responsible for the student's final grade and may adjust it depending on special circumstances and/or the quality and promptness of the submission of written work.
+However, the Mentored Ministry Department is ultimately responsible for the student's final grade and may adjust it, depending on special circumstances and/or the quality and promptness of the submitted written work.
 Mentors are instructed to give A's or B's, and lower grades only if there are serious concerns with the student.
 Ideally, these concerns should be addressed to the student personally by the mentor prior to grading.
 The MM office is glad to work with mentors and students who have concerns.